texfaq/texfaq.github.io/FAQ-manymathalph.md

 TeX mathematics is one of its most impressive features, yet the internal structure of the mechanism that produces it is painfully complicated and (in some senses) pathetically limited.
-One area of limitation is that one is only allowed 16&nbsp;''maths alphabets''
+One area of limitation is that one is only allowed 16&nbsp;"maths alphabets"

 LaTeX offers the user quite a lot of flexibility with allocating maths alphabets, but few people use the flexibility directly.